ostreedev/ostree/docs/manual/buildsystem-and-repos.md

 Further, in order to make things fast, we will need a separate `bare-user` repository in order to perform checkouts quickly via hardlinks.
-We'll then export content into the `archive-z2` repository for use by client systems.
+We'll then export content into the `archive` repository for use by client systems.

 ```